jonathanulco/laurakalbag-dot-com/content/posts/you-wont-believe-what-happens-next/index.md

 	</aside>
 	</div>
 	<div class="comment-entry">
-		Laura, thanks for posting this — must have been an excellent talk, going by this brilliant write-up.
-Thank you :)
+		<p>Laura, thanks for posting this — must have been an excellent talk, going by this brilliant write-up.
+Thank you :)</p>
 	</div>
 </li>
 	<li class="comment odd alt thread-odd thread-alt depth-1" id="li-comment-160273">